onap/dcaegen2/docs/sections/services/pm-subscription-handler/installation.rst

 Deployment Procedure
 ^^^^^^^^^^^^^^^^^^^^

-To deploy the PMSH in the Frankfurt release, the monitoring policy needs to be pushed directly to CONSUL.
+To deploy the PMSH, the monitoring policy needs to be pushed directly to CONSUL.
 To begin, kubectl exec on to the dcae-bootstrap pod and move to the /tmp directory.

 .. code-block:: bash